You are listening to the Sean Hannity Radio Show Podcast.

 Hannity's right again.

-I like that, you know, and he hasn't done any.
+You know, and he hasn't done anything.

 Excuse me.

-We we just announced that the Freedom Caucus has made an agreement and they got a health care bill and they'll vote on it next week.
+We just announced that the Freedom Caucus has made an agreement and they got a health care bill and they'll vote on it next week.

 Well, I mean, so far.